Anvil Publishing

 Anvil Publishing, Inc., is the publishing arm of National Book Store.
 It publishes print books, e-books, and audiobooks.

 Anvil is a nationwide book dealer to network servicing dealers in the Philippines which includes National Book Store (Anvil's parent company), Goodwill Book Store, Rex Book Store, and Solidaridad.

-Anvil is an eleven-time Publisher of the Year awardee, as cited by the Manila Critics Circle.
+Anvil is an eleven-time Publisher of the Year awardee of the National Book Awards, as cited by the Manila Critics Circle.

 In 2016, founder Karina Bolasco left the company after 25 years.

-In July 2020, General Manager Andrea Pasion-Flores resigned after three years in the company.